 - Setting exclusive inclusion/exclusion criteria for RCTs and EAPs,

-- Meeting operational and technical needs, and
+- Meeting operational and technical needs,

 - Meeting regulatory demands.